Living Wages | Anker Methodology

 "Food costs are estimated based on: (i) a low cost nutritious diet that meets World Health Organization (WHO) recommendations on calories, macronutrients, and micronutrients and is consistent with local food preferences and a country’s development level; and (ii) local food prices for the types, qualities, and quantities of foods that workers typically buy based on new data collection that involves workers and key informants.
 This approach to the model diet uses a more stringent nutrition standard than the typical approach at present, which ensures only a sufficient number of calories.
 By collecting local food prices with worker input, realistic food prices are obtained that mimic workers’ food shopping habits and preferences."

 Not only does the Anker Methodology take into account a well balanced nutritional diet that meets the WHO standards, it also works with local agencies to better understand local food preferences.
 The diet even includes worker inputs - which is huge!
 For example, in the Tiruppur study, they interviewed 52 workers from three different factories to obtain a variety of expenses and purchasing habits, including food.
-Primary data was also collected at local food markets to determine the cost of common items.
+Primary data was collected at local food markets to determine the cost of common items.

 "Housing costs are estimated using international (UN-HABITAT) and national standards for decency (e.g. dwellings located outside slums and unsafe areas that have permanent walls, roofs that do not leak, and adequate ventilation; amenities such as electricity, water, and sanitary toilet facilities; and sufficient living space so parents can sleep separately from children).
 The cost of acceptable housing is based on visits to local housing with workers."